zaphosting/docs/docs/dedicated-proxmox.md

 Finally you must restart your dedicated server in order to be able to boot from the ISO.
 You can do so via the restart button under step 3.

-### Mount via the iLO directly
+### Mount ISO via the iLO
 Prepare your Proxmox VE ISO by heading over to the [Proxmox download site](https://www.proxmox.com/en/downloads/proxmox-virtual-environment/iso).
 You must then upload and mount it to your dedicated server by following the [iLO guide](https://zap-hosting.com/guides/docs/dedicated-ilo/) & [Own ISO guide](https://zap-hosting.com/guides/docs/dedicated-iso/) which show how to login and upload your custom ISO.

-## Setting up Proxmox VE
+## Setup & configuration

 :::important
 Ensure that you have restarted your server after importing and mouting the new ISO before continuing.
 :::

 Now that you have your ISO mounted, you will have to boot from it.
 You can approach this through the **HTML5 remote console** on your iLO panel.
 Through the webinterface, press the **Open here** hyperlink under `iLO web access` which will take you to your panel and use the credentials which were presented to login.

 :::note
 You browser may display a security risk prompt, you should ignore this and accept to continue.